 Every student who operates a motor vehicle (including motorcycles, motor bikes, motor scooters, and any other motor-driven vehicle, except “mopeds”) on Penn State Wilkes-Barre property must Police & Public Safety office in Hayfield House and obtain a parking permit.
 There is no charge for the permit.
 All operators must also follow parking and traffic regulations.with the

-The Hickory Court Café, located in the Student Commons, is open Monday through Friday from 11:00 a.m. to 2:00 p.m. and offers a variety of made-to-order and ready-to-go items.
+The Hickory Court Café, located in the Student Commons, is open Monday through Friday for breakfast and lunch and offers a variety of made-to-order and ready-to-go items.
 A hot entrée is served daily, and there are options for vegetarian, vegan, gluten-free items upon request.
 Starbucks coffee is served.
-There is also athat provides a discount for food services purchases.
+There is also a commuter meal plan that provides a discount for food services purchases.

 The Food Bank at Penn State Wilkes-Barre is available to help keep students on a path to success without having to worry about food.
 At the Food Bank, located in the Student Affairs Office in 101 Hayfield House, students can find a variety of non-perishable food items as well as personal and household supplies.
 Students can make requests using the confidential Food Bank Request Form, and there is no limit to how many times it is utilized.

 Many commuter students find that it is difficult to study at home for one reason or another.
 There are many places around campus that provide students with an appropriate environment for studying.
 For students who like to study in noisy areas, there is the Student Commons or the Academic Commons CyberCafé.
 On the other hand, the Nesbitt Library is a good option for quiet study time.
 Students can also benefit from studying in the Technology Center, empty classrooms, or in the Learning Center.